algorand/pyteal/docs/state.rst

 To read a value from the global state of another application, use the :any:`App.globalGetEx` function.

-In order to use this function you need to pass in an integer that represents which application to read from.
-The integer :code:`0` is a special case that refers to the current application.
-The integer :code:`1` refers to the first element in `Txn.ForeignApps <https://developer.algorand.org/docs/reference/transactions/#application-call-transaction>`_, :code:`2` refers to the second element, and so on.
-Note that the transaction field :code:`ForeignApps` is not accessible from TEAL at this time.
+In order to use this function you need to pass in an integer that represents an application to read from.
+This integer corresponds to the index of an application in the :any:`Txn.applications <TxnObject.applications>` array.

-**Note:** In order to read from the global state of another application, that application's ID must be included in the transaction's :code:`ForeignApps` array.
+This means that in order to read or manipulate an external application's local state, that application must be present in the application call transaction's :code:`Txn.applications` array.

+**Note:** The :code:`Txn.applications` array does not behave like a normal array.
+It's actually a :code:`1`-indexed array with a special value at index :code:`0`, the current application's ID.
+See :ref:`txn_special_case_arrays` for more details.

 Now that you have an integer that represents an application to read from, pass this as the first argument to :any:`App.globalGetEx`, and pass the key to read as the second argument.
 For example:

 .. code-block:: python

-    # get "status" from the current global context
+    # get "status" from the global context of Txn.applications[0] (the current app)
     # if "status" has not been set, returns "none"
     myStatus = App.globalGetEx(Int(0), Bytes("status"))
-    Seq([
+    program = Seq([
         myStatus,
         If(myStatus.hasValue(), myStatus.value(), Bytes("none"))
     ])

-    # get "status" from the global context of the first app in Txn.ForeignApps
+    # get "status" from the global context of Txn.applications[1]
     # if "status" has not been set, returns "none"
     otherStatus = App.globalGetEx(Int(1), Bytes("status"))
-    Seq([
+    program = Seq([
         otherStatus,
         If(otherStatus.hasValue(), otherStatus.value(), Bytes("none"))
     ])

-    # get "total supply" from the global context of the first app in Txn.ForeignApps
+    # get "total supply" from the global context of Txn.applications[1]
     # if "total supply" has not been set, returns the default value of 0
     otherSupply = App.globalGetEx(Int(1), Bytes("total supply"))
-    Seq([
+    program = Seq([
         otherSupply,
         otherSupply.value()
     ])